LD-Reborn/embeddingsearch/docs/Indexer.md

       - Path (e.g. "Scripts/example_content")
 # Scripting
 ## General
+Scripts need to define the following functions:
+- `init()`
+  - Is run at startup.
+Put all initialization code here.
+  - Do not put a main loop here!
+Might cause other workers not to initialize and other unintended behavior!
+- `update()`
+  - Is called by the calls as specified in [Call types](#call-types)
+  - A main loop might work best here using the `runonce` call
 ## probMethods
 Probmethods are used to join the multiple similarity values from multiple models and multiple datapoints into one single result.